Project

 Actions #48

-Updated by Ron Kimball 9 months ago
+Updated by Ron Kimball over 1 year ago

 Just a note that this radio is limited to transmitting on the first 54 channels.
 You can hex edit the .dat file to add transmit frequencies outside of the GMRS bands (3030 offset in reverse order hex digits) - I think they work but haven't verified if simplex frequencies added are that (the "+" displays on them).